 Birth control

-Some forms of birth control contain hormones, which impact the hormones in your body.
-They can cause difficulties such as irregular periods, severe bleeding, weight gain, digestive issues, and more.
-Coming off of hormonal birth control can temporarily impact your natural hormone levels while they reset.
+Some forms of birth control contain hormones, which can cause side effects such as irregular periods, weight gain, digestive issues, and more.
+Discontinuing hormonal birth control can temporarily impact your natural hormone levels while they reset.

 The Estrogen and Progesterone Balance

 Estrogen helps your body prepare for pregnancy and delivery, preserves bone health, reduces cholesterol, and regulates insulin.
-Progesterone and testosterone work together to keep estrogen under control.
-While a decline in estrogen levels promotes menopause, an excess of estrogen can cause weight gain, depression, headaches, irregular menstruation, blood clots, insulin difficulties, gallbladder illness, and other symptoms.
-All three hormonal players must work together and remain in balance, whether that means boosting estrogen or increasing progesterone or testosterone levels.
+Progesterone works alongside to keep estrogen in check and help maintain hormonal balance.
+While a decline in estrogen levels promotes menopause, too much of it can cause weight gain, depression, headaches, irregular menstruation, blood clots, insulin difficulties, gallbladder illness, and other symptoms.
+Other hormones, including testosterone, must also interact with estrogen and progesterone for balance and overall health.

 What Can I Do If I Have a Hormonal Imbalance?

-Your medical history, age, physical exam, and saliva hormone test can help identify whether you are in menopause or perimenopause or have another form of hormonal imbalance.
+Your medical history, age, physical exam, and a saliva hormone test can help identify whether you have begun perimenopause or have another form of hormonal imbalance.
 Several hormone replacement treatments are available, and your provider will assist you in determining the optimal program for your specific health needs and lifestyle.

-If you feel that a hormone imbalance is interfering with your life, contact the Happy Hormone Cottage.
+If you feel that a hormone imbalance is interfering with your health or lifestyle, contact the Happy Hormone Cottage.
 We’re here to listen, and we appreciate that you know your own body and can identify issues.
-We are always happy to answer any questions and provide you with all the information regarding hormone therapy!
+We are always happy to answer any questions and provide you with detailed information regarding hormone therapy!
 We want to share your success and will be with you on every step of your hormone-balancing journey!

-Call our office to speak with a member of our team or schedule a consultation online today!
+Call our office at (513) 444-6343 to speak with a member of our team or schedule a consultation online today!